Content from Introduction

 Challenge 1:

-If you are running a web browser inside a VM, can the host OS see the web pages you’re visiting?
-What your application is making web requests from inside a container?
-Can the host see the IP addresses your application is connecting to?
+What about an application making web requests from inside a container?
+Can the host see the IP addresses your containerized application is connecting to?

 Key Points